pluginever/wc-category-showcase/readme.txt

 === WooCommerce Category Showcase ===
-Contributors:      manikmist09,pluginever
+Contributors:      manikmist09, pluginever
 Donate link:
-Tags: WooCommerce, Category
-Requires at least: 3.6.0
+Tags: WooCommerce, WooCommerce Category, WooCommerce Category Slider, WooCommerce Category Showcase, Slider Requires at least: 3.6.0
-Tested up to:      4.8.0
+Tested up to:      4.8.2
 Requires PHP:      5.6
 Stable tag:        1.0.0
 License:           GPLv2 or later
 License URI:       http://www.gnu.org/licenses/gpl-2.0.html

-WooCommerce extension to showcase categories in a nice slider blocks
+WooCommerce extension to showcase categories in a nice slider block.

 == Description ==
-WooCommerce Category Showcase is designed for WooCommerce powered e-commerce store.
+WooCommerce Category Showcase is a unique plugin for your WooCommerce store to showcase your product categories and subcategories in nice blocks and slider.

-WooCommerce Category Showcase shows the categories/subcategories of an e-commerce store in a nice slider and blocks, from there a visitor can easily navigate to their preferred product’s section without struggling to find those and increase the converting percentage of the visitors to customers.
+WooCommerce Category Showcase supports two types of category selection.
+1) Featured Categories & 2) Additional Categories Featured categories will be shown inside a nice and fancy slider with category name & description where additional categories will be in a nice six blocks with categories names.

+WooCommerce Category Showcase has two parts one is WooCommerce category slider and another part is WooCommerce category blocks.
+WooCommerce category slider is used for showing featured categories on the left side of the showcase in a nice box.
+WooCommerce category blocks support additional categories, you can add maximum 6 blocks as additional categories.
+Where WooCommerce category slider part supports a unlimited number of categories.

+WooCommerce Category Showcase has built-in shortcode builder with a nice easy interface where you can add and remove your selected category from a drop-down menu.

+= Contribute =
+This may have bugs and lack of many features.
+If you want to contribute on this project, you are more than welcome.
+For reporting any bugs or feature request open issue on [Github](https://github.com/pluginever/wc-category-showcase).

 >[DEMO](http://www.demo.pluginever.com/woocommerce-category-showcase-demo/)